jlpteaching/ECS154B/lab1/lab1.md

 - Every wire should contain its width in bits.
 - For wires that are a subset of all of the bits, label which bits are on the wire.

-Figure 4.15 from Computer Organization and Design is an example of what we are looking for.
+Figure 4.15 from Computer Organization and Design below is an example of what we are looking for.
 Notice how the instruction wire is broken into is sub-components.

 ![Figure 4.15](./fig-4-15.svg)